 These communal experiences not only create lasting memories but also contribute to the preservation and transmission of cultural heritage from one generation to the next.

-By honouring these traditions, individuals actively engage in building and maintaining strong family and community relationships, which are essential for the well-being and cohesion of society as a whole.
+By honoring these traditions, individuals actively engage in building and maintaining strong family and community relationships.
+These are essential for the well-being and cohesion of society as a whole.

 Also read: